 SCOPE: Talent applying a drop of a mixture containing cyclopentolate and phenylephrine to the eye.

 Load a glass microneedle with the desired volume of the injection solution [1].
-Attach the needle to the microinjector and set the compensation pressure to 5 hectopascals to prevent capillary action [2].
+Attach the needle to the microinjector and set the compensation pressure to 5 hectopascals to counteract capillary action [2].

 Talent loading a glass microneedle with solution.